joshunrau/MplusLGM/README.md

 ### Step 5: Plot Model

-Finally, we can plot the final model, clearly showing that the cubic and quadratic growth factors for two of the three classes were eliminated.
+We can plot the final model, clearly showing that the cubic and quadratic growth factors for two of the three classes were eliminated.

     plotModel(final_model)

+### Step 6: Get Dataset With Class

+Finally, we can get the dataset with classes included, for further analysis:

+    final_dataset <- getDataset(final_model, SampleData, 'id')